 Community partners are integral to the CRA curriculum and school community.
 As financial and human resources for educational institutions and non-profit organizations become scarcer, the need for partnership between like-minded organizations is critical to sustaining the organizations and delivering a high quality, 21st century education.
 Partnerships with community-based organizations (“CBOs”) and educational institutions provide CRA resources to support school organization and development, finances, curriculum and professional development.
 They will provide students access to experts in various content areas, allowing CRA’s students to gain deeper insights into content and act as role models in the 21st century workforce.
 Additionally, the community partners support teachers in their development and execution of projects that contribute to the school and community.
 Research has indicated that partnerships between schools and CBOs can help build relationships with parents, foster trust between parents and educators, work to develop parent leadership and even improve student achievement.
 Our community partnerships enrich CRA on-campus experiences as well as expand our learning environment beyond our classrooms.

-Community Roots Academy as adopted the following Expected School-wide Learning Results/Student Outcomes that supports its mission and vision.
+Community Roots Academy has adopted the following Expected School-wide Learning Results/Student Outcomes that supports its mission and vision.
 The ESLR’s are embedded in daily instruction and practice and thus reflects our school’s core values and set of expectations and assets every CRA student will have.

 Community Roots Academy graduates are: